EU securities watchdog to keep out of Euronext debate

-FRANKFURT The European Union securities market regulator is unlikely to interfere with IntercontinentalExchange Group's (ICE) (ICE.N) planned spin-off of newly acquired Euronext, the watchdog said on Thursday.
+FRANKFURT Nov 21 The European Union securities market regulator is unlikely to interfere with IntercontinentalExchange Group's (ICE) planned spin-off of newly acquired Euronext, the watchdog said on Thursday.

-ICE, which closed its $11 billion (7 billion pounds) takeover of NYSE Euronext last week, said on Tuesday that it is planning an initial public offering (IPO) for the exchange operator by next summer but did not rule out a sale of the business.
+ICE, which closed its $11 billion takeover of NYSE Euronext last week, said on Tuesday that it is planning an initial public offering (IPO) for the exchange operator by next summer but did not rule out a sale of the business.

 Sources told Reuters last month that French and Dutch regulators were seeking to prevent Euronext - operator of the Paris, Amsterdam, Brussels and Lisbon stock exchanges - from falling into foreign hands.